The Private Equity Review: Austria

 Typically, investors become limited partners in an LP.
 The general partner is usually an LLC that receives a fee for assuming unlimited liability.
 In some structures, the general partner manages the partnership; in other structures, a separate management company (usually an LLC) manages the partnership.
 As private equity funds in most cases fall under the AIFMG, the entity managing the fund must be a legal person licensed or registered as an AIFM under the AIFMG.
 There are generally no minimum capital requirements for newly incorporated LPs.

 In the past, sponsors also structured vehicles in the form of LLCs or JSCs as a medium-sized business financing company (MFG) under the Corporate Income Tax Act (KStG), as this gave rise to several tax benefits.
 MFGs had to fulfil certain requirements, such as higher capitalisation, participation of public bodies and certain investment restrictions.
-As those tax benefits no longer apply for vehicles founded after 2012, and will cease to apply in respect of participations held by existing MFGs (founded before 2012) by the end of 2015 (in special circumstances, by the end of 2018), the importance of the MFG has decreased significantly.
-The tax benefits for MFGs have been reintroduced in 2017, however, only to a limited extent.
+As those tax benefits no longer apply for vehicles founded after 2012 and ceased to apply in respect of participations held by existing MFGs (founded before 2012) by the end of 2015 (in special circumstances, by the end of 2018), the importance of the MFG has decreased significantly.
+The tax benefits for MFGs were reintroduced in 2017; however, only to a limited extent.
 In particular, the tax benefits only apply for minority investments in early-stage enterprises.

 ii Key legal terms

 In addition to terms imposed by mandatory provisions of Austrian law, in particular the investor protection provisions of the AIFMG for private equity funds classified as AIFs, the key terms of the relationship between the investor and the fund are governed by the partnership agreement (for LPs) or the articles of association and shareholders' agreements (for LLCs and JSCs).
 Terms of a private equity fund typically subject to negotiation include: